taskcluster/taskcluster-docs/src/tutorial/what-is-tc.md

 ---
+title: What is TaskCluster?
 followup:
   links:
     hello-world: Create a task to see TaskCluster in action!
 ---
-# What is TaskCluster

 *TaskCluster* is a set of components that manages task queuing, scheduling, execution and provisioning of resources.
 It was designed to run automated builds and tests at Mozilla.

 Like most software organizations, Mozilla needs to compile and test the code its developers produce.